CS-4393-UI-Project-Team/responsive-music-application/README.md

 - Run the Backend Server
   "npm run server"
 - Run the Frontend Server
-  for admin panel fo to music_app-admin and run "npm run dev" for the application run "npm run dev" in the responsive-music-application directory
+  for admin panel go to music_app-admin and run "npm run dev" for the application run "npm run dev" in the responsive-music-application directory
 - Access the Application
   You should be able to see the site on your localhost:5173